graphql/graphql-wg/rfcs/DisableErrorPropagationDirective.md

 - `PROPAGATE`: Current default behavior (errors propagate up)
 - `NULL`: Replace errored positions with null
 - `ABORT`: Abort the entire request on any error
-- `INLINE`: Replace errored positions with an error representation

 These additional behaviors are not part of this proposal but may be considered in future iterations.